WojciechMatuszewski/graphql-for-frontend-engineers/README.md

 - Docker
 - Node.JS

+To get the most out of this workshop, you should be comfortable with `Typescript` and `React`.

 ## Validation and setup

-To make sure everything is setup and that you are ready for the workshop run:
+To make sure everything is set up and that you are ready for the workshop run:

 ```sh
 make validate